 Emission reduction from Safe Drinking Water Supply (version 1.0) Each VPA can implement these methodologies in isolation.
-In addition, the following combinations of methodologies are eligible under the PoA: AMS-III.AR (Version 6)/AMS-1.A (version 14.0) and TPDDTEC (version 3.1) AMS-III.AR (Version 6)/AMS-1.A (version 14.0) and Emission reduction from Safe Drinking Water Supply (version 1.0) 1.0) The justification for meeting each of the applicability criterion of the applied methodologies for both Water Purification systems and Solar Lighting Systems is given in section B.2.
+In addition, the following combinations of methodologies are eligible under the PoA: AMS-III.AR (Version 7)/AMS-I.A (version 14.0) and TPDDTEC (version 3.1) AMS-III.AR (Version 7)/AMS-I.A (version 14.0) and Emission reduction from Safe Drinking Water Supply (version 1.0) 1.0) The justification for meeting each of the applicability criterion of the applied methodologies for both Water Purification systems and Solar Lighting Systems is given in section B.2 of the VPA- DD.
 16 End User Group The VPA is either aimed at households, community organizations (e.g. schools) or small/medium enterprises.
-The VPA-DD describes the target end-user group and the appropriate baseline in subsequent sections of the VPA-DD 17 1 Each VPA shall demonstrate how the baseline parameters for baselines not established at the PoA level (that applies for baselines and options not applicable at the first VPA at the time of PoA registration) that are to be calculated at the VPA level have been determined.
-Parameters to be monitored are listed in VPA-DD.
-B.7.1 outlines the approach and provide supporting documents including copies of any official government reports, statistics or literature sources used for determining parameters.
-For local surveys or representative sampling,
+The VPA-DD describes the target end-user group and the appropriate baseline in subsequent sections of the VPA-DD 17 Each VPA shall demonstrate how the baseline parameters for baselines not established at the PoA level (that applies for baselines and options not applicable at the first VPA at the time of PoA registration) that are to be calculated at the VPA level have been determined.
+Parameters to be monitored are listed in VPA-DD. approach for establishing baseline parameters in sections B.6.2 and B.7.1 and provides supporting documents including copies of any official government reports, statistics or literature sources used for determining parameters.

-18 Consultation Local stakeholder consultation for VPA to be conducted prior to the VPA start date. been provided in section E. VPA LSC report Record of invitations sent to the stakeholders Attendance sheet of the VPA LSC meeting 19 check to avoid compliance with the appliable Small Scale thresholds at the Requirements, if each of the independent subsystems/measures included in the VPA of a PoA is no larger than 1,500 kW that employ distributed baseline is applied in the VPA.
+design etc. shall be provided to GS VVB.
+18 Local Stakeholder Consultation Local stakeholder consultation for VPA to be conducted prior to the VPA start date. - 19 check to avoid compliance with the appliable Small Scale thresholds at the Sequestration Product Requirements, if each of the independent subsystems/measures included in the VPA of a PoA is no larger than 1,500 kW that employ distributed baseline is applied in the VPA.
 Each Solar lighting systems (SLS) are less than 1500 kW.
-Each WPS results in less than 600 tCO2e Emission reductions per year.
+Each WPS results in less than 600 tCO 2 e Emission reductions per year.
 Product data sheets or specification or product information sheets from manufacturer are available.

 suppressed demand baseline.
 Please note that not all solar lighting system or WPS may have been deployed at VPA inclusion stage, but the threshold however can also be checked during verification, and in case any deployed CEP type will be found not in line with the requirement, those CEPs will not be counted for emission reduction calculation.
-20 The CME shall conduct the Sustainable Development Goals (SDGs) impact assessment at the VPA level as per Principles & Requirements report has been submitted 21 Conditions to be met by each VPA regarding safeguarding principles Projects shall conduct a Safeguarding Principles Assessment and conform to Gold Standard Safeguarding Principles and Requirements. assessment report is provided in Appendix 1 of
+20 The CME shall conduct the Sustainable Development Goals (SDGs) impact assessment at the VPA level as per Principles & Requirements shall be reported in the VPA-DD and shall be 21 Conditions to be met by each VPA regarding safeguarding principles Projects shall conduct a Safeguarding Principles Assessment and conform to Gold Standard Safeguarding Principles and Requirements. assessment report is provided in Appendix 1 of